 The Administrative Support and Programs Department is responsible for budget and human resources activities, records management and information technology support.
 This department is also responsible for coordination and management of the special task force investigative operations, as well as the Fuginet and Crime Stoppers programs.

 Task Force Investigative Operations

-Fuginet provides law enforcement agencies throughout the country with direct access to an extensive database of information concerning Texas parolees on active supervision as well as persons wanted by TDCJ for violations of their parole.
+Fuginet provides law enforcement agencies throughout the country with direct access to an extensive database of information concerning Texas parolees on active supervision, as well as persons wanted by TDCJ for violation of their parole.
 More than 650 municipal, county, state and federal law enforcement agencies have access to Fuginet.

 Information Systems Division

 The Information Systems Division (ISD) monitors the Offender Telephone System, which includes the offender electronic messaging service.
 Working in coordination with the OIG Investigations Department, ISD conducts criminal, administrative and information investigations.
 ISD responds to requests for assistance from federal, state and local law enforcement by providing information related to specific investigations.
 ISD also helps the Texas Fusion Center fulfill its mission to provide timely information and analysis necessary to prevent and protect against all threats by gathering and disseminating unique gang-related information.